waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
-- **Immediate Plan (Hypothesis):** My latest attempt—pushing the eastern boulder DOWN then the western boulder UP—has failed by trapping the western boulder.
-I must reset the puzzle.
-My next hypothesis is to try pushing the eastern boulder at (6, 16) RIGHT as the first move.
+- **Immediate Plan (Hypothesis):** All manual hypotheses have failed, trapping me.
+The only escape is to use the field move DIG to reset the puzzle.
+Once reset, my new hypothesis will be to push the eastern boulder at (6, 16) RIGHT as the first move.
 - **Future Planning:** Before challenging the Elite Four, I must use my `team_composition_advisor` agent to construct an optimal team.

 # VI.
 Methodological Corrections & Lessons Learned